MetaMask/delegation-toolkit/packages/smart-accounts-kit/README.md

-# MetaMask Delegation Toolkit
+# MetaMask Smart Accounts Kit

-The MetaMask Delegation Toolkit is a [Viem](https://viem.sh)-based collection of tools for integrating MetaMask embedded smart account and create frictionless new experiences based on granular permission sharing and trust.
+The MetaMask Smart Accounts Kit is a [Viem](https://viem.sh)-based collection of tools for integrating MetaMask Smart Account and creating frictionless new experiences based on granular permission sharing and trust.

 ## Features